wikimedia/operations-software-conftool/conftool/extensions/dbconfig/README.md

     # Set the weight for all configured groups, but not globally
     dbctl instance db2:3308 set-weight 1 --section s2 --group all

+#### Setting candidate master status

+For each section an instance is associated with, we also keep track of a boolean of whether or not that instance should be considered a candidate master in that section.
+This is purely informational, and has no effect on dbctl's behavior -- aside from being shown in
+`dbctl instance FOO get` output.
+The default is false.

+    # Set that db1 should be considered a candidate master in s1
+    dbctl instance db1 set-candidate-master true --section s1

+Unlike the pool/depool commands, `--section` is a mandatory argument.

 ### MediaWiki-related records

 MediaWiki can fetch configuration variables from a specific etcd path; dbctl integrates with that mechanism and provides one unified object per datacenter for MediaWiki consumption that contains: